ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 # 4. Configuration Static Analysis Testing <!-- .element: class="fragment" -->
 # 5. Pipeline Generation Tooling <!-- .element: class="fragment" -->

-> TODO: Pick
+Thank you,
-Thank you, it was difficult to share and I'm glad you asked because throughout that time, I was able to compose five techniques that helped me, which we'll dive into now.
+it was difficult to share and I'm glad you asked because throughout that time,
-To answer that question, there's a couple of methods that we'll dive into:
+I was able to compose five techniques that helped me,
+which we'll dive into now:

 1. The first, is validating our ci configuration using linting tools
 2. The second, is running an end to end ci pipeline before comitting changes